littlebenlittle/financial-planner/site/blog/02-Defining-the-Process.md

 that hasn't been created yet?
 The more questions like these that we can answer, the more constrained our implementation will be and the fewer "unexpected" results we will get!

+### Notes

+- For responsive UI design, we are often interested in "immediate" next states, which is "next" or X in LTL